Escodoo/account-addons/account_move_grouped_line/README.rst

 |badge1| |badge2| |badge3|

-This module adds a new tab in the Account Move (Journal Entry) form view that displays journal items grouped by account, analytic account, analytic tags, and taxes.
+This module adds a new tab in the Account Move (Journal Entry) form view that displays journal items grouped by account.

-The grouped view provides a consolidated summary of debit and credit amounts for each unique combination, making it easier to analyze and review journal entries with many lines.
+The grouped view provides a consolidated summary of debit and credit amounts for each account, making it easier to analyze and review journal entries with many lines.

 **Key Features:**

 * Automatically computes grouped journal items based on account move lines
 * Displays totals for debit and credit columns
-* Groups by account, name, analytic account, analytic tags, and taxes
+* Groups journal items by account
 * Accessible from a dedicated tab in the journal entry form

 **Table of contents**